anoduck/Chainforger/README.md

 # Chainforger
 A proxy scraper for proxychains

-**NO LONGER MAINTAINED.
+~~NO LONGER MAINTAINED.
 ChainForger was a nice little side project.
-I haven't touched it in years and don't plan to anymore, which is why it's archived now.**
+I haven't touched it in years and don't plan to anymore, which is why it's archived now.~~

+If you clone from this repo I will try to maintain, since the script is very basic and still works beautifully after not being touched in four years.

 # Features
 - [x] Scrape http, https, socks4 and socks5